Bolgatanga: Transportation

 There is public transportation from Bolgatanga to major cities such as Accra, Kumasi, Mim, Ahafo, Cape Coast, Sunyani, Tamale, Tema, Ho, Wa, Elubo, Aflao, and Techiman.
 The most popular form of intracity transport is a covered rickshaw popularly referred to as 'candoos'.
-For the transportation of goods, an uncovered tricycle popularly known as 'motor king' is used.
+For the transportation of goods, an uncovered tricycle popularly known as "motor king" is used.
 Though the use of Donkey Carts for carrying goods has been part of the life of the people of Bolgatanga it is scarce due to rapid development.

-In 2016, an $141 million project was underway to help increase the quality of transportation of the Bolgatanga-Bawku-Pulmakom Road.
+In 2016, a $141 million project was underway to help increase the quality of transportation of the Bolgatanga-Bawku-Pulmakom Road.
 Originally supposed to be completed sometime in 2018, due to some unresolved issues it was push back to late-2024.